cloud-gov/cg-site/_docs/ops/design/secrets.md

 #### Cons

-* Co-location with BOSH would require maintenance of multiple CredHub deployments and databases for each BOSH director the cloud.gov operations team deploys
+* Co-location with BOSH would require maintenance of multiple CredHub deployments and databases for each BOSH director the Cloud.gov operations team deploys
     * This includes backup strategies for each of these CredHub deployments.
 * Maintenance heavy, multiple deployments to update/fail.